muttoni/contract-browser/_posts/introducing-v2.md

   url: '/blog/new-xl.jpeg'
 ---

-After exactly a year since its first release, I'm thrilled to announce the launch of Contract Browser 2.0!
-A completely revamped experience that is faster, easier, and more useful than ever before.
-Read on to learn more about what you can enjoy with the latest version.
+Celebrating exactly one year since its creation, I'm thrilled to present Contract Browser 2.0 – your new swiss army knife for composing on Flow.
+This latest version is not just an upgrade; it's a complete overhaul designed to make your experience smoother, quicker, and more intuitive.

 ![New](/blog/new.jpeg)